Monodromy of stratified braid groups, II: Proof of

 Thus, by applying some number of these deformations, we can assume that $g$ preserves each arc of $A_0$.
 Let this subgroup be denoted $PG_0 \le G_0$; it remains to show that $PG_0 \in \Gamma_\kappa$.
 By definition, $PG_0$ consists of all braids that preserve each arc $A_0$ as well as the winding numbers of each component of $A_0$.
 But by \Cref{lemma:framedcriterion}, it follows that any braid preserving $A_0$ necessarily preserves $\psi_T$.
 Thus, $PG_0$ can be identified with the full ``colored braid group'' on the critical points on the cut-open surface $\C_\kappa \setminus A_0$ (we color the critical points according to their orders, and allow any braid that preserves color).
 Any such braid can be induced by a deformation of translation surfaces in $\Omega_\kappa$, as follows.

-The colored braid group contains the pure braid group, and so is generated by $\binom{p}{2}$ twists or half-twists about a suitable collection of arcs connecting each pair of critical points. \Cref{figure:pushsystem} illustrates a system of such arcs on the basepoint surface $T_0$.
+By \Cref{lemma:coloredbraidgen}, the colored braid group is generated by $\binom{p}{2}$ twists or half-twists about a suitable collection of arcs connecting each pair of critical points. \Cref{figure:pushsystem} illustrates a system of such arcs on the basepoint surface $T_0$.
 They form the intersection pattern of the standard generators for the pure braid group.
 Observe that each path is based at one end at a free prong.
 The Dehn twist about a neighborhood of the path is then realized in $\Omega_\kappa$ by pushing the free prong along the path to the other critical point, completing one full orbit (following \Cref{lemma:fulltwist}), and returning.

 It remains to exhibit a half-twist exchanging critical points of the same order.
 It suffices to consider the case when critical points $w_m$ and $w_{m+1}$ are vertically adjacent in $T_0$, since the braid group is generated by half-twists about such adjacent points.
 If each of $w_m, w_{m+1}$ have order $k$, then the construction of \Cref{lemma:basepaths} in fact yields a {\em loop} based at $T_0$ which exchanges $w_m, w_{m+1}$ in a half-twist. \end{proof}